-Med002: The telepresence system shall support a method for describing the spatial arrangement of audio and video stream in a manner which enables a satisfactory reproduction at the receiver in a spatially correct manner.
+Med002: The telepresence system shall support a method for describing the spatial arrangement of audio and video streams in a manner which enables a satisfactory reproduction at the receiver in a spatially correct manner.
 Furthermore it shall support a method to enable a satisfactory spatial matching between audio and video streams coming from the same endpoints.

+Med002a: The telepresence system should support a method to indicate that the spatial information regarding a capture is dynamic (i.e. may change during the session) and/or a method of updating the spatial information.

+Med002b: The telepresence system is recommended to enable an endpoint to send and receive multiple presentation streams.

+Med002c: The telepresence system is recommended to support multiple presentation sources from different endpoints at the same time.

+Med002d: The telepresence system is recommended to enable interoperability between endpoints that send and receive different numbers of presentation streams, as well as endpoints where presentation screens are of different resolutions.

+Med002e: The telepresence system is recommended to enable an endpoint to mix multiple presentation streams locally.

 …